burakkose/reporter-daemon/README.md

 |   |   |-- Ranking-report1-tr.xsl
 ```

 You can think that the resources folder is like a repository of config files.
 Your config files of pie chart reports are in `chart/pie and time charts are in `chart/time` folder.
-But you must be careful about its format.
+However, you must be careful about its format.

 The format is like this.

 `{project-name}-{reportType}.xsl`

-`pdf` folder is a repository of your output styles and It allows many languages that you want.
-But again, you must be careful about its format.
-You can examine the difference between file of `Ranking-report1-en.xsl` and file of `Ranking-report1-tr.xsl`.
+`pdf` folder is a repository of your output styles, and It allows many languages that you want.
+However, again, you must be careful about its format.
+You can examine the difference of files between `Ranking-report1-en.xsl` and `Ranking-report1-tr.xsl`.

 `{project-name}-{reportType}-{locale}.xsl` In the next sections, you will see what it means.

-You can set some settings in your input xml file that you can see at `tests/datas/pie.xml` or `time.xml`.
+You can set some settings in your input XML file that you can see at `tests/datas/pie.xml` or `time.xml`.

 >`timeFormat` (example : timeFormat="%d/%m/%y")